MicrosoftDocs/architecture-center/docs/example-scenario/data/fraud-detection.md

 For general guidance on designing resilient solutions, see [Designing resilient applications for Azure][resiliency].

-## Deploy the solution
+## Deploy the scenario

-To deploy this solution, you can follow this [step-by-step tutorial][tutorial] demonstrating how to manually deploy each component of the solution.
+To deploy this scenario, you can follow this [step-by-step tutorial][tutorial] demonstrating how to manually deploy each component of the scenario.
 This tutorial also provides a .NET client application to generate sample phone call metadata and send that data to an event hub instance.

 ## Pricing

-To explore the cost of running this solution, all of the services are pre-configured in the cost calculator.
+To explore the cost of running this scenario, all of the services are pre-configured in the cost calculator.
 To see how the pricing would change for your particular use case, change the appropriate variables to match your expected data volume.

 We have provided three sample cost profiles based on amount of traffic you expect to get: